ARDC Survey on Cloud Services Usage in Research

 New FAIR principles for research software are set to bolster research integrity and usher in welcome changes in scholarly practices, as they have for research data in recent years.
-The ARDC’s draft Research Software Agenda for Australia incorporates the principles with the aim to make research software a 1st-class research output.
+The ARDC’s draft Research Software Agenda for Australia incorporates the principles with the aim to make research software a first-class research output.

-Six years ago when the FAIR principles for data were being crafted, the authors fully intended that the principles should also be a good fit for research software.
+6 years ago when the FAIR principles for data were being crafted, the authors fully intended that the principles should also be a good fit for research software.

 This month, a set of draft principles for ensuring that research software is findable, accessible, interoperable and reusable (FAIR) has been reviewed by a working group comprising the Research Data Alliance (RDA), the Research Software Alliance (ReSA) and Force11 and the final principles are set to published imminently.
 ARDC team members participated in the working group to develop the draft FAIR principles for research software.

 The FAIR4RS principles, as they are known, are highlighted as an area for action in Australia’s draft research software agenda, which the ARDC launched in June 2021.

 “FAIR is a cross cutting theme across all of ARDC’s programs,” says ARDC Software Program Manager Tom Honeyman.

 “We’ve had great success with FAIR for data.
 Over the coming months, we’ll be looking at how we might adopt the FAIR principles for research software, and socialising them among the research community, alongside communicating approaches to software citation.”